DataSQRL/datasqrl.github.io/docs/reference/concepts/data-service.md

 A data service processes, transforms, or analyzes data from one or multiple sources and exposes the result through an API.

 A data service is a type of backend service focused on adding value to data by combining, enriching, and analyzing the raw source data for consumers of the service.
-A data service is used by frontend applications to provide the value to an end-users or by business services that further process the value-added data.
+A data service is used by frontend applications to provide value to end-users or by business services that further process the value-added data.

 In modern software architectures data services are distinct from other backend services to separate concerns, provide agility for changes to the data logic, increase robustness, and decrease costs.
 In other words, encapsulating all your data logic in a service makes your life a lot easier and ensures that your data spaghetti and your application or business spaghetti doesn't get mixed up in one giant bowl of impenetrable code spaghetti.
 You hungry yet?